 - You can learn more about classes and registration by emailing [email protected]

-Family-to-Family Classes are on ZOOM, email or call us to learn more (Caring for someone over age 22 with a mental health concern or diagnosis) at St. Phillip Neri Munn Road Fort Mill SC Email Monica at [email protected] for registration information
+Family-to-Family Classes are on ZOOM, Begins on October 22, 2022 (Caring for someone over age 22 with a mental health concern or diagnosis) at St. Phillip Neri Munn Road Fort Mill SC Email Monica at [email protected] for registration information

-NAMI BASICS Class starts May 10, 2022 (see below - Caring for someone under age 22 with a mental health concern or diagnosis)
+NAMI BASICS Class (see below - Caring for someone under age 22 with a mental health concern or diagnosis)

 Register today or for more information [email protected]